-- paragraph 55 below.
-It is expected that investigations will be conducted promptly and normally within 25 working days. - 43.
-A student who has been suspended, excluded or received an instruction restricting activity may make representations against the decision to the Principal who will respond in writing. - 44.
-Where immediate suspension, exclusion or instruction restricting activity is necessary to preserve good order or to protect staff or students from harm, it may be imposed with immediate effect.
-In such cases, the student may make representations against the decision within five days of its notification. - 45.
-A student may request a review of a suspension, exclusion or instruction restricting activity should new information come to light.
+45. When a student is suspended the investigation will take place as outlined under paragraph 55 xx_below.
+It is expected that investigations will be conducted promptly and normally within 25 working days.

+46. A student who has been suspended, excluded or received an instruction restricting activity may make representations against the decision to the Principal who will respond in writing.
+The Principal will consider such representations and respond in writing.

+47. Where immediate suspension, exclusion or instruction restricting activity is necessary to preserve good order or to protect staff or students from harm, it may be imposed with immediate effect.
+In such cases, the student may make representations against the decision within five days of its notification.

+48. A student may request a review of a suspension, exclusion or instruction restricting activity should new information come to light.
 In such circumstances, the student makes the request to the Vice Principal who will respond in writing.